Symbian9/wiki-template/Target-systems.md

 * Qt < 5.3 needs extra treatment in some places.
 * gcc < 4.9 does not have C++14 ```std::make_unique```.
 * CMake < 3.0 needs a ```windres``` workaround in ```src/CMakeLists.txt``` when locally cross-compiling for windows.
-* The Android APKs are built with qmake in Qt creator, but CMake is used to build dependencies.
+* The Android APKs are built with qmake in Qt Creator, but CMake is used to build dependencies.

 ## Arch Linux